mrabhi05/AmazonWebtracker/README.md

 # Amazon Webtracker

+- Change the MIN_PRICE & MAX_PRICE for changing the price range in the tracker_config.py file.
 - Get Link to Website with Items
 - Get Items Links
 - Extract Info about Items
 - Generate Report Based on Info

 ## Setup Instructions